hieuvp/learning-monitoring/prometheus-introduction/README.md

 - Special-purpose exporters for services like HAProxy, StatsD, Graphite, etc.
 - An **Alert Manager** to handle alerts.
 - Various support tools.

+Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.

 ## Prometheus Installation